ItsRoy69/JS-Projects/Rate Calculator/README.md

 ## Exchange Rate

-Select countries to get the exchange rate for a specific amount
+Select countries to get the exchange rate for a specific amount.
+- The App is live Here - [Click Here](https://rate-calculate.vercel.app/)

 ## Project Specifications